Last Updated on August 4, 2022 by Maryam Siddiqui

 Cost of living in each country

-The cost of living in Portugal is one of the lowest in Europe for expatriates.
+It’s a known fact that the cost of living in Portugal is among the lowest in Europe for expats.

-According to estimates from the Numbeo website, the cost of living in France is, on average, 52.68% higher than in Portugal.
-Likewise, rent in France is, on average, 21.36% higher than in Portugal.
-See the table for more details:
+According to estimates from Numbeo, the cost of living in France is, on average, 55.35% higher than in Portugal.
+Likewise, rent in France is, on average, 20.55% higher than in Portugal.

 |Data||Costs in Portugal||Costs in France|